Breeding, Pet Care Pro Tips, Puppy and Kitten Care, Safe and Effective Cleaning

 Nurture Mate does help fight bacteria and viruses by supporting a strong immune system, but the big thing here is colostrum.
 Colostrum is what is necessary to turn on the gut to digest food.
 That doesn’t happen in the uterus, colostrum says it’s time to start!

+Can I give probiotics to a pregnant dog?
+The answer is yes!
 Start pregnant dogs on Doc Roy’s GI Synbiotics gel two weeks before whelping and use up to two weeks after birth.
-For medium to large dogs, give two to three ml per day.
-You may also use the GI Synbiotics granules at one scoop per 35 pounds of weight.
 GI Synbiotics changes gut flora so mom only gives good bacteria to puppies.
 However, that change takes time, so start mom on GI Synbiotics two weeks prior to birth.
+Reports suggest probiotics can reduce mastitis and metritis in the dams.

-Once the puppies are born, start them on GI Synbiotics gel on day two.
+Once the puppies are born, start them on Breeder’s Edge Nurture Flora on day two.
 Put a pea-sized amount on your finger and rub it on the roof of their mouth.
 It will melt in their mouth and go down.
 No aspiration concern.
-Use three to four times a day.
+Use this newborn puppy probiotic three to four times a day.

 The couple weeks before and after whelping are a lot of work, but so worth it when the end result is a litter of healthy puppies.
 If you ever have a question about pregnancy, whelping or any other pet health issue please don’t hesitate to give us a call at 800.786.4751.
 We love to help!